Image credit: Alexander Antropov

 In the 21st century, many libraries, especially smaller ones, have a never-ending fight against closure and budget cuts.
 As a consequence they are a hive of activity, accommodating book clubs, knitting groups, toddler music sessions and even concerts.

 Add to that phones ringing, sound escaping from headphones and the clack of typing on computer keyboards; little chance of a quiet read, although in some libraries it can be quite hard to locate any books amongst the CDs, DVD and computer games.

 I mean, we were actually frightened to make a sound in case the librarian told us off.

 A favourite TV show used to be an event that you anticipated, an excited knot forming in your stomach as the one chance that week to watch it approached.

 Now if you miss it, so what?
 It will be repeated in a couple of days.
 Or an hour.
 Or you recorded it.
-Or you can watch it on iPlayer.
+Or you can watch it on catch-up.
 Or ask for the DVD box set for Christmas.
-Or Netflix......
+Or see it on Netflix......

-The Top Hat (also often called the Witches Hat) that crushed children’s fingers; roundabouts with a running board that you could trap your foot under; slides that were more than a couple of feet off the ground; rusting metal swing chains that left orange stains on your hands.
+The Top Hat (also often called the Witches Hat) that crushed children’s fingers; roundabouts with a running board that you could trap your foot under; slides that were ten feet off the ground; rusting metal swing chains that left orange stains on your hands.
 All built on grass, not bouncy rubber surfaces.
 Those were the days.